AdamZieman/Java_Synonym_Comparison_Tool/README.md

 <!-- Program Description -->
-<p>This program utilizes natural language processing techniques to find the closest synonym for a given word based on a list of word choices.
+<p>This program uses text processing to find the closest synonym for a given word based on a list of word choices.
 To achieve this, the program uses the cosine similarity between frequency vectors for the words to determine the synonym.</p>